Get Shape Effective Properties from Presentations in Java

 }

-Getting Effective Properties of the Camera
+Get Effective Properties of a Camera

 Aspose.Slides for Java allows developers to get effective properties of the camera.
 For this purpose, the ICameraEffectiveData interface was added to Aspose.Slides.
 The ICameraEffectiveData interface represents an immutable object that contains effective camera properties.
 An instance of ICameraEffectiveData interface is used as part of the IThreeDFormatEffectiveData interface, which is an effective values pair for the ThreeDFormat class.